SuperOfficeDocs/superoffice-docs/docs/company/howto/sql/get-catlist-sql.md

 The result is a set of heading-name pairs, ordered by heading and then the desired order within each heading.

 > [!NOTE]
-> An item may appear under multiple headings - this allowed by the list admin tool.
+> An item may appear under multiple headings - this is allowed by the list admin tool.

 | rank | name | name | category_id | rank |
 |---|---|---|---|---|